scrapy/scrapy/docs/intro/tutorial.rst

 XPath expressions are indeed much more powerful.
 To learn more about XPath we recommend `this XPath tutorial <http://www.w3schools.com/XPath/default.asp>`_.

-For working with XPaths, Scrapy provides a :class:`~scrapy.selector.XPathSelector` class, which comes in two flavours, :class:`~scrapy.selector.HtmlXPathSelector` (for HTML data) and :class:`~scrapy.selector.XmlXPathSelector` (for XML data).
-In order to use them you must instantiate the desired class with a :class:`~scrapy.http.Response` object.
+For working with XPaths, Scrapy provides a :class:`~scrapy.selector.Selector` class, it must be instantiated with a :class:`~scrapy.http.HtmlResponse` or :class:`~scrapy.http.XmlResponse` object as first argument.

 You can see selectors as objects that represent nodes in the document structure.
 So, the first instantiated selectors are associated to the root node, or the entire document.

-Selectors have three methods (click on the method to see the complete API documentation).
+Selectors have four basic methods (click on the method to see the complete API documentation).

-* :meth:`~scrapy.selector.XPathSelector.select`: returns a list of selectors, each of them representing the nodes selected by the xpath expression given as argument.
+* :meth:`~scrapy.selector.Selector.xpath`: returns a list of selectors, each of them representing the nodes selected by the xpath expression given as argument.

+* :meth:`~scrapy.selector.Selector.xpath`: returns a list of selectors, each of them representing the nodes selected by the CSS expression given as argument.

-* :meth:`~scrapy.selector.XPathSelector.extract`: returns a unicode string with the data selected by the XPath selector.
+* :meth:`~scrapy.selector.Selector.extract`: returns a unicode string with the selected data.

-* :meth:`~scrapy.selector.XPathSelector.re`: returns a list of unicode strings extracted by applying the regular expression given as argument.
+* :meth:`~scrapy.selector.Selector.re`: returns a list of unicode strings extracted by applying the regular expression given as argument.